metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Optional:

 - `access_key` (Attributes) AccessKey is the AWS API key. (see [below for nested schema](#nestedatt--spec--ec2_sd_configs--access_key))
-- `enable_http2` (Boolean) Whether to enable HTTP2.It requires Prometheus >= v2.41.0
+- `enable_http2` (Boolean) Whether to enable HTTP2.
+It requires Prometheus >= v2.41.0
-- `filters` (Attributes List) Filters can be used optionally to filter the instance list by other criteria.Available filter criteria can be found here:https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.htmlFilter API documentation: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Filter.htmlIt requires Prometheus >= v2.3.0 (see [below for nested schema](#nestedatt--spec--ec2_sd_configs--filters))
+- `filters` (Attributes List) Filters can be used optionally to filter the instance list by other criteria.
+Available filter criteria can be found here: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstances.html Filter API documentation: https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_Filter.html It requires Prometheus >= v2.3.0 (see [below for nested schema](#nestedatt--spec--ec2_sd_configs--filters))
-- `follow_redirects` (Boolean) Configure whether HTTP requests follow HTTP 3xx redirects.It requires Prometheus >= v2.41.0
+- `follow_redirects` (Boolean) Configure whether HTTP requests follow HTTP 3xx redirects.
+It requires Prometheus >= v2.41.0
-- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain namesthat should be excluded from proxying.
-IP and domain names cancontain port numbers.It requires Prometheus >= v2.43.0.
+- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain names that should be excluded from proxying.
+IP and domain names can contain port numbers.
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
 - `port` (Number) The port to scrape metrics from.
-If using the public IP address, this mustinstead be specified in the relabeling rule.
+If using the public IP address, this must instead be specified in the relabeling rule.
-- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send toproxies during CONNECT requests.It requires Prometheus >= v2.43.0.
+- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send to proxies during CONNECT requests.
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
-- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).If unset, Prometheus uses its default value.It requires Prometheus >= v2.43.0.
+- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
 - `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.
 - `refresh_interval` (String) RefreshInterval configures the refresh interval at which Prometheus will re-read the instance list.
 - `region` (String) The AWS region.
 - `role_arn` (String) AWS Role ARN, an alternative to using AWS API keys.
 - `secret_key` (Attributes) SecretKey is the AWS API secret. (see [below for nested schema](#nestedatt--spec--ec2_sd_configs--secret_key))
-- `tls_config` (Attributes) TLS configuration to connect to the AWS EC2 API.It requires Prometheus >= v2.41.0 (see [below for nested schema](#nestedatt--spec--ec2_sd_configs--tls_config))
+- `tls_config` (Attributes) TLS configuration to connect to the AWS EC2 API.
+It requires Prometheus >= v2.41.0 (see [below for nested schema](#nestedatt--spec--ec2_sd_configs--tls_config))

 <a id="nestedatt--spec--ec2_sd_configs--access_key"></a>
 ### Nested Schema for `spec.ec2_sd_configs.access_key`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `optional` (Boolean) Specify whether the Secret or its key must be defined